<?xml version="1.0" encoding="UTF-8"?>

 <li>Remember that economic development works best when personal well-being and professional performance reinforce each other.</li>

-</ol><p>Special Guest: Juliet Abdel.</p><p>Sponsored By:</p><ul><li><a rel="nofollow" href="https://sitehunt.io">Sitehunt</a>: <a rel="nofollow" href="https://sitehunt.io">If your property data is scattered or out of date, you're losing projects.
+</ol><p>Special Guest: Juliet Abdel.</p><p>Sponsored By:</p><ul><li><a rel="nofollow" href="https://sitehunt.io">Sitehunt</a>: <a rel="nofollow" href="https://sitehunt.io">Sitehunt is industrial site selection software for economic developers.

-Schedule a demo today!</a></li></ul><p>Links:</p><ul><li><a title="Juliet Abdel, CCE, IOM | LinkedIn" rel="nofollow" href="https://www.linkedin.com/in/juliet-abdel/">Juliet Abdel, CCE, IOM | LinkedIn</a></li><li><a title="Cedar Rapids Metro Economic Alliance" rel="nofollow" href="https://www.cedarrapids.org/">Cedar Rapids Metro Economic Alliance</a></li></ul>]]>
+Sitehunt automates industrial real estate research so you can respond to site selection inquiries in minutes instead of days.</a></li></ul><p>Links:</p><ul><li><a title="Juliet Abdel, CCE, IOM | LinkedIn" rel="nofollow" href="https://www.linkedin.com/in/juliet-abdel/">Juliet Abdel, CCE, IOM | LinkedIn</a></li><li><a title="Cedar Rapids Metro Economic Alliance" rel="nofollow" href="https://www.cedarrapids.org/">Cedar Rapids Metro Economic Alliance</a></li></ul>]]>

 </itunes:summary>